Quailsnap/WHA-Earplugs/wh_earplugs.Stratis/wh/earplugs/readme.txt

 	1. Move the wh folder (with \earplugs) into your root mission folder.
 	2. Configure your settings inside wh_earplugCONFIG.sqf (Optional)
 	3. Make a file called 'initPlayerLocal.sqf' or 'init.sqf' in the root mission folder.
-	4. Put this code in 'initPlayerLocal.sqf' OR 'init.sqf':
+	4. Put this code in 'initPlayerLocal.sqf' OR 'init.sqf' to have the mission run the script each time it starts up:
-	5.	[] execVM "wh\earplugs\wh_earplugInit.sqf";
+		[] execVM "wh\earplugs\wh_earplugInit.sqf";
-	6. Make a file called 'description.ext' in the root mission folder.
-	7. Put this code in the 'description.ext' function header (CfgFunctions):
-		#include "wh\earplugs\functions\wh_earplugFunctions.hpp"

 ==========================================================================================